tasmota/docs/docs/FAQ.md

 ### Auto-discovery in Home Assistant does not work
 The `tasmota-lite.bin` firmware binary (which comes packaged with Tuya-Convert) does not support auto-discovery.
 Please upgrade to `tasmota.bin` or a similar firmware variant that supports this feature.

-Make sure its enabled in Tasmota it with `SetOption19 1` and you configured the  Home Assistant MQTT integration with Discovery enabled.
+Make sure it's enabled in Tasmota it with `SetOption19 1` and you configured the  Home Assistant MQTT integration with Discovery enabled.

 ### Why is my changed configuration not loaded?
 If you have flashed a precompiled binary, be aware that all the configuration made after the flash (Wi-Fi, MQTT, topics, names, rules, etc) will be lost in a factory firmware reset.